Aerosmith: US rock band announce farewell tour

 US rock 'n' roll band Aerosmith have announced a farewell tour to mark more than five decades together.

-The band, who are now all in their 70s, are best known known for hits such as Dream On, Walk This Way and I Don't Want To Miss A Thing.
+The band, who are now all in their 70s, are well known for hits such as Dream On, Walk This Way and I Don't Want To Miss A Thing.

 They broke the "earth-shattering" news in a star-studded video on Monday, featuring celebrity pals including Sir Ringo Starr, Dolly Parton and Eminem.